gibgib1212/Rm-skin/readme.txt

 	- Add some bombs from "ECFN" by ric (Please forgive me.
 If there is a problem, I will remove them immediately.)
 	- Other minor adjustments and code optimization.
 	- Update readme.txt

+--- v0.1.0

+03212024
+	- Changed lane height 1035 to 1080 pixel (If you do not set the lift, the gauge will appear before the judgeline)
+	- Changed in display timing of various numerical values
+	- Added remain notes value
+	- Update readme.txt
+	- Update README.md